RafalWilinski/paip/README.md

 # paip

+> A CLI that uses an AI to retry failed pip commands based on the output.

 ![paip](./assets/why.png)

-Why?
-> Because Pythons ecosystem sucks.

-What?
-> A CLI that uses an LLM to retry failed pip commands based on the output.

 ## Installation